BitPhinix/slate-yjs/docs/api/slate-yjs-core/yjs-plugin.md

 **`remoteOrigin(editor: YjsEditor): unknown | undefined`**

-Get the Yjs origin of the change that caused the operation we are currently applying. `undefined` if the operation origin is caused by a local change.
+Get the Yjs origin of the change that caused the operation we are currently applying. `undefined` if the operation is caused by a local change.

 **`asRemote(editor: YjsEditor, origin: unknown, fn: () => void): void`**